 The rates that you can claim

-The amounts that are set by HMRC are currently:
+The amounts that HMRC sets are currently:

-- Motorbikes at 24p per business mile
+- Motorbikes at 24p per business mile.

-- Bicycles at 20p per business mile
+- Bicycles at 20p per business mile.

-There is no lower mileage rate after the first 10,000 miles like there is for car mileage.
-These rates apply to the total business mileage incurred by you during the tax year.
+There is no lower mileage rate after the first 10,000 miles when you are travelling to work by bike, unlike there is for car mileage.
+The bike mileage rates above apply to the total business mileage incurred by you during the tax year.